Identity & Access Management (IAM)

 - How does Kubernetes RBAC work?

-- What is the difference between authentication delegation (OAuth) and identity federation (SAML)?
+- What is the difference between OAuth 2.0 delegation and SAML federation?